C-Ninatanta/c-ninatanta.github.io/_talks/robosoft-oral-presentation.md

 collection: talks
 type: "Oral Presentation"
 permalink: /talks/2024-04-15-RoboSoft
-venue: "NSF-NRT LEAD Research Symposium, Washington State University"
+venue: "7th IEEE-RAS International Conference on Soft Robotics"
 date: 2024-04-15
-location: "Puillman, WA, USA"
+location: "San Diego, CA"
 ---

 <!--This is a description of your talk, which is a markdown file that can be all markdown-ified like any other post.
 Yay markdown!